Safety & Wellbeing

 In each of the overseas countries we work with there are variations in the legal requirements regarding working with children and criminal background checks for volunteer host families.
 In all cases, we and our overseas partners comply, if not exceed, the requirements of law when selecting host families for our students.

-With the exception of Japan (which has been exempted by regulatory authorities because of the complexity of the process in that country) all overseas host families of Australian and New Zealand exchange students undergo criminal record checks in accordance with local procedures.
+All overseas host families of Australian and New Zealand exchange students undergo criminal record checks in accordance with local procedures.
 A placement will only proceed if a satisfactory check has been completed.
-In Japan, additional steps are taken to ensure the suitability of host families.

 In all cases, host families are interviewed in their home and referee checked as part of the process of assessing their suitability to host.